Skip to main content

 Application Procedure

-As scholarships are given on a reimbursement basis, the traveler must pay all the expenses.
-Upon returning, they must submit all the original receipts to the Colleges Business Office.
+Scholarships are awarded at the discretion of the Provost via a reimbursement basis, the traveler must pay all the expenses on their own.
+Upon returning, the student traveler must submit all the original receipts to the Colleges Business Office.
 The traveler will be reimbursed after the receipts have been submitted.

 1. Please fill out this short application form and UC San Diego Student Certification for Business-Related Travel